This Is All Yours: Release

-On June 9, 2014, the band announced the release of their second album This Is All Yours, as well as putting pre-orders for the album on their website.
+On 9 June 2014, the band announced the release of their second album This Is All Yours, as well as putting pre-orders for the album on their website.
 The album was released on September 22, 2014, as a download, on CD and double vinyl.
-On June 13, alt-J posted a video on their Instagram account featuring a clip of the first single "Hunger of the Pine".
-The single premiered on Zane Lowe's show on BBC Radio 1 on June 18.
+On 13 June, Alt-J posted a video on their Instagram account featuring a clip of the first single "Hunger of the Pine".
+The single premiered on Zane Lowe's show on BBC Radio 1 on 18 June.
 The song was streamed later that day, and released as a single on the iTunes Store the next.
 "Left Hand Free" was released digitally on 7 July 2014 as the album's second single and impacted modern rock radio on 15 July 2014.

 On 13 August 2014, the album's third single, "Every Other Freckle", premiered on Zane Lowe's BBC Radio 1 show once again.

 On 9 September 2014, the band released an app that gave access to the album when the user was in select locations.

 On 15 September 2014, the band made the album available to listen to on music-streaming platform Spotify.

 On 2 March 2015, the band released "Warm Foothills" as the fourth and final single from the album.